-- 1. Application of techniques, skills, and tools necessary for cybersecurity practice. - 2.
-Application of the crosscutting concepts of confidentiality, integrity, availability, risk, adversarial thinking and systems thinking. - 3.
-Fundamental topics from each of the following:

-- a) Data Security: protection of data at rest, during processing, and in transit. - b) Software Security: development and use of software that reliably preserves the security properties of the protected information and systems. - c) Component Security: the security aspects of the design, procurement, testing, analysis, and maintenance of components integrated into larger systems. - d) Connection Security: security of the connections between components, both physical and logical. - e) System Security: security aspects of systems that use software and are composed of components and connections. - f) Human Security: the study of human behavior in the context of data protection, privacy, and threat mitigation. - g) Organizational Security: protecting organizations from cybersecurity threats and managing risk to support successful accomplishment of the organizations' missions. - h) Societal Security: aspects of cybersecurity that broadly impact society as a whole. - 4.
-Advanced cybersecurity topics that build on crosscutting concepts and fundamental topics.
+- 2.1.
+Application of the crosscutting concepts of confidentiality, integrity, availability, risk, adversarial thinking and systems thinking. - 3.2.
+Cybersecurity topics from each of the following area: - a) Data Security: protection of data at rest, during processing, and in transit. - b) Software Security: development and use of software that reliably preserves the security properties of the protected information and systems. - c) Component Security: the security aspects of the design, procurement, testing, analysis, and maintenance of components integrated into larger systems. - d) Connection Security: security of the connections between components, both physical and logical. - e) System Security: security aspects of systems that use software and are composed of components and connections. - f) Human Security: the study of human behavior in the context of data protection, privacy, and threat mitigation. - g) Organizational Security: protecting organizations from cybersecurity threats and managing risk to support successful accomplishment of the organizations' missions. - h) Societal Security: aspects of cybersecurity that broadly impact society as a whole. - 4.3.
+Programming or scripting skills. - 5.4.
+Advanced cybersecurity topics that build on the above crosscutting concepts and cybersecurity topics.